Historical Anthropology of Work and Labour, independent scholar

 Fellowship : October 2021 to June 2022

-Her research project at the Institute for Advanced Studies in Nantes in 2021-2022 is articulated as analysis from a historical anthropology perspective of three key moments for Romanian labour legislation:
+Alina’s research project at the Institute for Advanced Studies in Nantes in 2021-2022 focuses on three key moments in the evolution of Romanian labour legislation:

 Alina is a labour historical anthropologist.
 Her work focuses on Central and Eastern Europe.
 After completing her PhD at the Central European University, she was awarded several prestigious fellowships at Max Planck for the History of Science (Berlin), Centre for Work and the Human Life Cycle in World History, Humboldt University (Berlin), New Europe College (Bucharest) and Goldsmiths, University of London.